roccomuso/Arduino-Relay-Extension-Cord/README.md

 The receiver.pde is the arduino code to be uploaded on the Arduino directly connected to the SSR.

 Each of the two arduino bot got a 433 Mhz device.
 (Transmitter and receiver or transreceiver if you'd prefer).
-Finally the Main-server-remote.py must run on the PC acting as a server (it directly communicate through USB with Arduino, the 'sender' one).
+Finally the Main-server-remote.py must run on the PC acting as a server (it directly communicate through USB with Arduino, the 'sender' one which itself communicate with the 'receiver' arduino through radio signals).